 TicoNuevo experiences his first Tope in Costa Rica

-I realized that if my participation in the tope or horse parade in English, actually took place, I had a bit of shopping ahead as the only piece of attire I owned on the list was a Stetson western hat, and it was brown.
+I realized that if my participation in the tope in Costa Rica actually took place, I had a bit of shopping ahead.
+The only piece of attire I owned on the list was a Stetson western hat.
+And it was brown.

 I acquired a used “Kirkland” brand white dress shirt at a local Ropa Americana store.
-A pair of black jeans in my size was a little harder to find, but a new pair with the right waist size was purchased in San Jose and the legs shortened by my local seamstress.
+A pair of black jeans in my size was a little harder to find.
+But I bought a new pair with the right waist size in San Jose Then my local seamstress shortened the legs.
 I found a western belt and buckle at the feria in Grecia.
-Hosting visitors during a trip to Montezuma produced a custom ornament for my hat made from an old silver Costa Rican Colon coin.
+A trip to Montezuma produced a custom ornament for my hat made from an old silver Costa Rican Colon coin.

-The boots were the biggest challenge as my difficult-to-fit feet had prevented me from ever finding a pair of boots I could wear.
-My neighbor made a call and sent his brother with me to San Ramon where I was measured for a pair of custom boots.
+The boots were the biggest challenge.
+My difficult-to-fit feet had prevented me from ever finding a pair of boots I could wear.
+My neighbor made a call.
+His brother and I then went to San Ramon to get a pair of custom boots measured.
 The cobbler also made a custom black leather band for my brown Stetson.
-The boot maker said he would call me when they were ready in about two weeks.
-My uniform was almost complete except for a bolo tie that my neighbor said he would loan me on the day of the tope.
+The bootmaker said he would call me when they were ready in about two weeks.
+Now, my uniform was almost complete.
+Except for a bolo tie that my neighbor said he would loan me on the day of the tope in Costa Rica.

-Depending on who you asked, the tope was to begin at 12:00, 1:00 or 2:00, the official contacted at city hall said it is supposed to start at 2:00, but it should likely get rolling probably closer to 3:00.
-(I think event start times in this country are a lot like Costa Rican traffic laws—merely a suggestion.)
-We saddled up at a site in the southeast of the city and were on our way just after 2:00 to the tope staging site at the city’s feria location way on the other side of town.
+Depending on who you asked, the tope in Costa Rica was to begin at 12:00, 1:00 or 2:00.
+The city hall official said 2:00 was the starting time.
+But it should likely get rolling probably closer to 3:00.
+I think event start times in this country are a lot like Costa Rican traffic laws—merely a suggestion.

-Now, as far as I have been able to observe, my neighbor is a fairly important person in the community and pretty well known.
+Now, as far as I have been able to observe, my neighbor is a fairly important person in the community.
+And he is pretty well known.
 Our route to the horse parade staging area was anything but direct.
-We had the route and the crowds pretty much to ourselves as we took what was essentially a reverse of the actual tope route.
-Our travels included a number of detours and stops where we were greeted by friends, acquaintances and relatives that spotted us.
+We had the route and the crowds pretty much to ourselves as we took what was essentially a reverse of the actual tope in Costa Rica route.
+Our travels included a number of detours and stops where we were greeted by friends, acquaintances, and relatives that spotted us.
 We even got pre-announced at the grandstand in front of the church as we rode through in the opposite direction headed to get signed up.

-We made our way on horseback to the sign up tent on a street that during the weekly Friday feria was barely wide enough to squeeze one car between cars parked on both sides of the street.
-On this day, there were trucks, vans and horse trailers parked on both sides, traffic trying to head in both directions and 300 horses with riders all vying for space on the same narrow thoroughfare.
+We made our way on horseback to the sign-up tent on a street.
+During the weekly Friday feria the tent was barely wide enough to squeeze one car between cars parked on both sides of the street.
+On this day, there were trucks, vans and horse trailers parked on both sides.
+There was traffic trying to head in both directions.
+And 300 horses with riders were all vying for space on the same narrow thoroughfare.
 It was what I could only describe as organized chaos.